LutherTS/flowbite/content/getting-started/typescript.md

 ## Create a new project

 Follow the next steps to learn how to install TypeScript and Tailwind CSS in a local project.
-Before continuning make sure that you have Node.js installed locally on your computer.
+Before continuing make sure that you have Node.js installed locally on your computer.

 1. Create a new project and run the following command to create a `package.json` file in the root folder: